mweirauch/metrics-jvm-extras/README.md

 * `swappss`: The amount of process memory paged out to swap accounting for shared memory among processes.
 Since Linux 4.3.
 Will return `-1` if your kernel is older.
 As with `pss`, the most accurate metric to watch.

+### NativeMemoryUsageGaugeSet (deprecated)

+Deprecated in favour of `ProcessMemoryUsageGaugeSet`.
+Returns the very same values.
+Will be removed.

 ### FileDescriptorCountGauge